 In this article I will discuss different parts of the debate on human enhancement technologies.

-- The first part contains a number of proponents;
+- Arguments: this part contains a number of proponents;

-- The second part consists of the arguments of opponents and critics;
+- Criticism: this part consists of the arguments of opponents and critics;

-- The third part is about the opinion of Americans and Dutchmen.
+- Society: this part is about the opinion of Americans and Dutchmen.